Funds

 The Bottom Line

-Sources: Portuguese Government announcement of parliamentary approval | The Portugal News — AIMA certificate extension | The Portugal News — AIMA workers strike | Outbound Investment — vote breakdown and no transitional regime | Constitutional Court — December 2025 press release
+Sources: Portuguese Government — parliamentary approval announcement | The Portugal News — what the new Nationality Law means | The Portugal News — AIMA certificate extension | The Portugal News — AIMA workers strike | Outbound Investment — vote breakdown and no transitional regime | Constitutional Court — December 2025 press release